hakube/jacobhernandez/about.md

 - Java
 - Python
-- C/C++
-- Lua
-- Javascript

-## What can I do?

- - Web automation
- - Shell scripting
- - System administration
- - Web scraping
- - Database management
- - Web application development
- - Native desktop app development
- - Mobile app development
- - Cloud infrastructure management
- - Computer hardware troubleshooting
+- C

 ## What do I do during my free time?

  - Read what's new in Y Combinator News (Hacker News)
- - Browse reddit.com
- - Play video games on my PS4 and PC
+ - Play video games
- - Read random articles
+ - Watch movies and TV shows

+## My projects

+ - Formula 1 Dataset (*extracts all Formula 1 races and data*) - [Github](https://github.com/hakube/formula1-dataset)

 ## Need help with you next project?
-Maybe you and can work together.
+Maybe you and I can work together.
 Send me an email at [hakube@outlook.com](mailto:hakube@outlook.com) and let's talk about your next project.